 Video Conference Booking Form and pay a (non-refundable)

-If as recommended by the court, the parties engage an external video conferencing provider, these remote location arrangements can be included in that service.
+If as recommended by the court, the parties engage an external video conferencing provider, remote location arrangements can be included in that service.

-Parties are requested to attend the courtroom where the conference will take place 10-15 minutes prior to the commencement to enable the court officer to check that all arrangements are in place and to make contact with the external witness in the event of a change of circumstances (e.g. a delay in the timing of the link)
+Parties are requested to attend the courtroom where the conference will take place 10-15 minutes prior to the commencement to enable the court officer to check that all arrangements are in place and to make contact with the external witness in the event of a change of circumstances (e.g. a delay in the timing of the link).

 It is the responsibility of the parties to ensure that consideration is given to the requirements in particular countries that any oath or affirmation to be taken by a witness accords with local custom, and not the usual form of oath or affirmation taken in Australia.
 In the absence of a religious text, evidence will be taken under affirmation.

-Parties should ensure that the remote witness is briefed beforehand on the courtroom practices, for example, taking an oath or affirmation (which would normally be administered in the Court room) and not responding until directed to do so by the judicial officer when an objection is taken.
+Parties should ensure that the remote witness is briefed beforehand on the courtroom practices, for example, taking an oath or affirmation (which would normally be administered in the courtroom) and not responding until directed to do so by the judicial officer when an objection is taken.

 In addition, any documents that are intended for viewing by the remote witness should be supplied to the remote location in advance.

-The examination of the witness at the remote location will follow as closely as possible the practice that would have taken place if that witness were in the courtroom.
+A representative of the parties requesting the Video Link should be present in the courtroom at all times to convey any information to the external witnesses/agents in the event of an unexpected delay in the timing of the Video Link.The examination of the witness at the remote location will follow as closely as possible the practice that would have taken place if that witness were in the courtroom.
 During examination, cross-examination and re-examination, the witness will see counsel asking the question and those present in the courtroom will see the witness.